bitwarden/help/_articles/security/bitwarden-security-white-paper.md

 **Two-step login recovery code**
 If you choose or are required by your Organization to set up two-step login, be sure to access and retain your recovery code and store that in an equally safe place as your Master Password.

+### Admin Password Reset in Enterprise Plans

+In mid 2021, Bitwarden introduced Admin Password Reset for Enterprise plans.
+With this option, users and organizations have the opportunity to implement a new policy allowing Administrators and Owners to reset passwords for users.
+For more detail on this feature, visit our help site at [https://bitwarden.com/help/article/releasenotes/](https://bitwarden.com/help/article/releasenotes/)

 ### Bitwarden Cloud Platform and Web Application Security